Hyderabad Division

 Hyderabad Division (حيدرآباد ڊويزن) is an administrative division of the Sindh Province of Pakistan.
 It was abolished in 2000 but restored again on 11 July 2011.
 CNIC code of Hyderabad Division is 41.
 Hyderabad is the divisional headquarters of Hyderabad Division.

 History

-Hyderabad was part of Bombay Presidency from 1668 to April 1, 1936.
+Hyderabad was part of Bombay Presidency from 1843 to April 1, 1936.

 Then it became part of Sind province from 1 April 1936 to 14 October 1955.

-On 11 July 2011 Sindh Government restored again Hyderabad division.

 14 October 1955, it became part of West Pakistan and remained until 1 July 1970.

-After Bangladesh Liberation War then West Pakistan province divided into 4 provinces and Hyderabad District upgraded to Hyderabad Division of Sindh Province of Pakistan on 1 July 1970.
+After that, West Pakistan province divided into 4 provinces and Hyderabad District upgraded to Hyderabad Division of Sindh Province of Pakistan on 1 July 1970.

 Hyderabad Division was dissolved in 2000, the division comprised the districts of Badin, Hyderabad and Tando Allahyar.

 On 11 July 2011, Sindh government restored again Hyderabad Division.